learn-co-students/ios-collections-001-prework-ios/README.md

 4. Split an array.
 5. Filter the values in a dictionary.
 6. Filter an array.
-7. Alter mulitple substrings according to certain conditions.
+7. Alter multiple substrings according to certain conditions.
 8. Alter strings in an array according to certain conditions.
 9. Collect data on a string's contents into a dictionary ignoring punctation and case.
 10. Convert information in strings into a nested collection.